Rishi Sunak aims to bring factions together in cabinet reshuffle

 The cabinet reshuffle saw some predictable choices, and some that have surprised MPs.

-"Unity, experience and continuity in some really key roles" are the themes Number 10 say they wanted to convey.
+"Unity, experience and continuity in some really key roles," are the themes Number 10 say they wanted to convey.

 So, what can we read into who is staying, who is going, and what it all means?

-Number 10's message is echoed by former director of communications, Sir Craig Oliver, who said: "Unity is the watchword of this reshuffle.
+Number 10's message is echoed by the former director of communications for David Cameron, Sir Craig Oliver, who said: "Unity is the watchword of this reshuffle.
 It's clear each part of the party will feel represented in some way.

 "Mr Sunak's also not exiled big beasts to the backbenches where they can cause trouble - like Truss did with Michael Gove."